pure-data/pure-data/doc/1.manual/index.md

 truth.)
 Click the "DIO errors" button to see a list of recent errors.
 This indicator should turn red whenever the computation runs late (so that the DAC FIFOs fill and/or the ADC FIFOs empty) or if audio input and output are not running at the same rate.
-See [audio and MIDI] support.
+See [Audio and MIDI] support.

 The bottom part of the Pd window is an area for printout from objects in patches, and/or for messages from Pd itself.